 The best and cheapest way to buy health insurance

 You should ensure that you search the whole market when buying a health insurance policy to find the best and cheapest quotes for you and your circumstances.
 The premiums quoted above are only indicative.
 Online comparison sites can only provide you with a simplified quote, whereas an independent health insurance specialist can provide you with a personalised quote.
-We would recommend speaking to Assured Futures*, an independent health insurance specialist whose advisers are fully qualified to give advice on the best policy for you based on your private healthcare priorities, budget and medical history.
+We would recommend speaking to the independent health insurance adviser* who is fully qualified to give advice on the best policy for you based on your private healthcare priorities, budget and medical history.
 You won't pay for the services and as a Money to the Masses reader, you will receive £100 cashback when you arrange your health insurance (offer ends 30th April 2024).

 If a link has an * beside it this means that it is an affiliated link.
 If you go via the link, Money to the Masses may receive a small fee which helps keep Money to the Masses free to use.
-The following link can be used if you do not wish to help Money to the Masses or take advantage of any exclusive offers - Assured Futures
+The following link can be used if you do not wish to help Money to the Masses or take advantage of any exclusive offers - Howden Life & Health